JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

-In preparation for Thursday, please install [R](https://www.r-project.org).
+In preparation for Tuesday, please install [R](https://www.r-project.org).
 We will use the follwing packages: ape (R cran), [phylodyn](https://github.com/mdkarcher/phylodyn), and [bdskytools](https://github.com/laduplessis/bdskytools).
 Needed?

 **Tuesday 26th: Estimation of population level trends from phylogenetic trees**